 PyCharm is an integrated development environment used for programming in Python.
 If you want to edit and run your project in PyCharm, you need to install it first.
 Go to Download PyCharm at jebrains site.
 Download the Community version and run the installer.

 After installation, open PyCharm and create a new project.
-In Python interpreter, check “Previously configured interpreter”.
-In the drop down, select “pytorch_env” you just created.
+In the Python interpreter, check “Previously configured interpreter”.
+In the drop-down, select the “pytorch_env” you just created.